 Masking: A Coping Strategy in Neurodivergence

-Living in a world designed for neurotypicals can be incredibly challenging for neurodivergent individuals.
-This environment often necessitates masking—suppressing or altering natural behaviors to conform to societal norms.
-This blog explores why masking happens, its role as a survival mechanism, and the profound effects it has on your mental health, relationships, and overall well-being.
-We’ll also discuss how therapy can help you feel embraced and accepted without needing to hide or mask your true self, along with coping strategies to manage this internal turmoil.
+This blog explores why masking happens, its role as a survival mechanism, and its profound effects on your mental health, relationships, and overall well-being.
+We’ll also discuss how online therapy for individuals, can help you feel embraced and accepted without needing to hide or mask your true self, along with coping strategies to manage this internal turmoil.

 What is Masking?